Lost-Accountant/Incomplete-ideas-about-Trains-GTFS/README.md

 This step is just for the complete experience, otherwise only Direction, Destination, and Dep Time will be displayed.

 ### Step 2
-Run "timetable.py"
+Run "main.py"
 - Essential library in the same repository: graphyics.py
 - Other required library: pandas, json, and datetime
 - Current output refreshes every minute and is designed for a 1080p screen.
-Resolution can be adjusted in the class Timetable
+Resolution can be adjusted in the class Timetable in timetable.py
 ```shell
  def __init__(self):
         """